Information Security

 6. Responsibilities

-1. OIT is responsible for establishing and maintaining the security of Personally Identifiable Information and University Data stored on Resources and, together with the Police Department, for establishing and maintaining the security of Servers.
-As part of the University’s Information Security Program, OIT will establish baseline standards for access to Resources and University Data stored on Resources.
-Automated procedures are used to assess and process potentially relevant security related threat activity or vulnerabilities to ensure that University Data and Resources are protected.
+1. OIT is responsible for establishing and maintaining appropriate information security safeguards for University Data and information systems.
+As part of the University’s Information Security Program, establishes baseline requirements for access to University Resources and University Data.
+OIT may employ monitoring and assessment activities to ensure that University Data and Resources are protected.

-2. In order to protect Personally Identifiable Information and University Data, faculty and staff members must regularly receive comprehensive security training that includes confidentiality best practices, privacy awareness, and required procedures.
+2. Faculty and staff members are required to complete annual information security training, as applicable, to support the protection of University Data and University Resources.
 Training is incorporated into all full time staff and faculty new orientation requirements and must be completed within 6 months of hire and annually thereafter.

-4. Users must abide by all applicable University guidelines, policies and procedures and with all applicable federal and state laws and regulations.
+4. Users must abide by all applicable University guidelines, policies and procedures by complying with all applicable federal and state laws and regulations.

-5. System Administrators must monitor and assure compliance with this policy by the System Administrator’s administrative or academic unit.
-System Administrators are also responsible for promptly identifying and reporting suspected abuse to OIT, especially any damage to or problems with files or systems.
+5. System Administrators are also responsible for promptly identifying and reporting suspected abuse or security incidents to OIT, especially any damage to or problems with files or systems.
 Electronic logs of all security problems and related matters must be maintained by each System Administrator.

-6. Users must cooperate with System Administrators in any investigation of System Abuse.
+6. Users must cooperate with System Administrators and OIT in the investigation of suspected security incidents or misuse of University Resources.

-8. The CSO, or a person designated by the CIO, is the primary contact for the interpretation, enforcement and monitoring of this policy and the resolution of issues, including resolving conflicts between security policies and procedures of University administrative or academic units and this policy.
-The CSO is responsible for the administration of the University’s Information Security Program and will provide technical data security support to University administrative or academic units in the development of unit security policies and procedures.
-The CSO is responsible for overseeing internal security and risk assessments, and penetration testing.
+8. The CISO, or a person designated by the CIO, is the primary contact for the interpretation, enforcement and monitoring of this policy and the resolution of issues, including resolving conflicts between security policies and procedures of University administrative or academic units and this policy.
+The CISO is responsible for the administration of the University’s Information Security Program.
+The CISO is responsible for overseeing information security risk management activities.
 In the event of a conflict between this policy and any security policies or procedures of a University administrative or academic unit, this policy controls.
 Legal questions must be referred to the Office of Legal Affairs.

-1. Personally Identifiable Information may only be released in accordance with University Policies, OIT procedures, and policies and procedures of University administrative or academic units;
+1. Personally Identifiable Information may only be released in accordance with University Policies, applicable standards and procedures,, and policies and procedures of University administrative or academic units;

 2. Any member of the campus community who is contacted by individuals who identify themselves as law enforcement officers or otherwise request information for law enforcement purposes must direct the requestor to the University Police Department.
 See University Policy 1.9, Service of Subpoenas and Agency Requests, for Information.

-2. University-owned resources or approved 3rd party services which store Personally Identifiable Information must be protected as provided by the security procedures established by OIT and set forth at: http://www.smu.edu/OIT/Infosec/Policy
+2. University-owned Resources or approved third-party services that store Personally Identifiable Information must be protected in accordance with University information security requirements.

-5. In addition to the requirements relating to computing Resources, paper records or files containing Personally Identifiable Information will be kept in secured locations on the University premises and no paper records or files containing Personally Identifiable Information may be stored outside of the University premises without approval of the President or a Vice President of the University.
+6. All Resources authorized to store or process Personally Identifiable Information must be protected in accordance with University information security requirements.
+In addition to the requirements relating to computing Resources, paper records or files containing Personally Identifiable Information will be kept in secured locations on the University premises.
+Storage of paper records containing Personally Identifiable Information outside of University premises requires appropriate University approval.]

-6. Each University administrative or academic unit responsible for Personally Identifiable Information will arrange for the destruction of records or files containing Personally Identifiable Information that are not to be retained, by shredding, erasing, or otherwise modifying the Personally Identifiable Information to make the information unreadable or undecipherable through any means.
-OIT-approved procedures for the destruction of electronic media are available at: http://www.smu.edu/OIT/Infosec/Policy.
+Each University administrative or academic unit responsible for Personally Identifiable Information will arrange for the destruction of records or files containing Personally Identifiable Information that are not to be retained, by shredding, erasing, or otherwise modifying the Personally Identifiable Information to make the information unreadable or undecipherable through any means.
+Destruction must be performed in accordance with SMU Policy 1.25, Records Retention Policy, and applicable information security requirements.

 8. Research

-It is the University’s policy that all individuals involved in research at the University, including faculty, staff, and students, conduct their research-related activities and transactions in accordance with research-sponsor requirements, federal and state laws and regulations, and University policies and procedures.
-Research data that incorporates sensitive data, proprietary University information or trade secrets, or includes controlled unclassified information or export controlled information, must have adequate security protections in place.
-It is the responsibility of the Principal Investigator to properly identify the classification of research data in their custody, and to coordinate with the CSO and OIT in coordination with the Office of Research to ensure appropriate protections are in place.
-It is the responsibility of the Principal Investigator to immediately report any suspected or proven disclosure or exposure of Personally Identifiable Information or other restricted data in the custody of the Principal Investigator to the CSO.
+It is the University’s policy that all individuals involved in research at the University, including faculty, staff, and students, conduct their research-related activities and transactions in accordance with applicable research-sponsor requirements, federal and state laws and regulations, and University policies and procedures.
+Research data that incorporates restricted, sensitive, or regulated data, including proprietary University information, trade secrets, controlled unclassified information, or export-controlled information, must have adequate security protections in place.
+It is the responsibility of the Principal Investigator to properly identify the classification of research data in their custody, and to coordinate with the CISO and OIT in coordination with the Office of Research to ensure appropriate protections are in place.
+It is the responsibility of the Principal Investigator to immediately report any suspected or confirmed disclosure or exposure of Personally Identifiable Information or other restricted or regulated research data in the custody of the Principal Investigator to the CISO.

 Appendix A: Definitions